David Ferrie: Frontline photograph

 In 1993, the PBS television program Frontline obtained a group photograph, taken eight years before the assassination, that showed Oswald and Ferrie at a cookout with other Civil Air Patrol cadets.
 Frontline executive producer Michael Sullivan said, "one should be cautious in ascribing its meaning.
 The photograph does give much support to the eyewitnesses who say they saw Ferrie and Oswald together in the CAP, and it makes Ferrie's denials that he ever knew Oswald less credible.
 But it does not prove that the two men were with each other in 1963, nor that they were involved in a conspiracy to kill the president."
 John Ciravolo, the owner of the photo, told author Patricia Lambert: "I'm in the picture...
 I'm sure David Ferrie wouldn't remember me either."
 Author John C. McAdams wrote: "The photo doesn't prove that they ever met or talked to each other, but only that they were in the organization at the same time."

-Portrayals
+In media

 Ferrie was portrayed by actor Joe Pesci in the Oliver Stone film JFK (1991), by Tobin Bell in the film Ruby (1992), and by Louis Vanaria in the movie The Irishman (2019), also starring Pesci.

+The 1988 historical fiction novel Libra by Don DeLillo features Ferrie as a conspirator in a plot to assassinate president Kennedy.